 COTTON SOCKS & TIGHTS

-To keep your cottons looking their best, turn them inside out before washing at 30 to 40 degrees on a standard cycle.
+To keep your cotton looking their best, turn them inside out before washing at 30 to 40 degrees on a standard cycle.
 Ideally dry naturally as tumble drying can shrink them slightly, but they will stretch back to size once you put them on.

 GLOVES, HATS, SCARVES, CUSHIONS & HOTTIE COVERS

 All of these products are made from 100% lambswool which gives a lovely, soft, durable fabric, but they do need washing carefully to avoid shrinking them.
 If you are a 'shrinker', they can be dry cleaned!
 Heat, agitation, and detergent are the enemies of wool, so aim to soak and rinse the dirt out.
-The good news is wool is extremely easy to clean with just water.
+The great news is wool is extremely easy to clean with just water.

-If washing in the machine, choose a gentle wool cycle and if possible adjust the temperature to 20 degrees.
+If washing in the machine, choose a gentle wool cycle and if possible, adjust the temperature to 20 degrees.
 Use a wool wash but only half the amount recommended by the manufacturer.
-A little bit of soap can shift a lot of dirt which just sits on the surface of wool (or make your own from a diluted solution of non-bio liquid with a few drops of essential oils, lavender is perfect or even use baby shampoo).
+A little bit of soap can shift a lot of dirt which sits on the surface of wool (or make your own from a diluted solution of non-bio liquid with a few drops of essential oils, lavender is perfect or even use baby shampoo).
 Add a half cap of fabric conditioner to the final rinse.
-Once the wool cycle is complete, you can give your woollens and extra spin to remove any excess water.
-Dry flat on a towel.
+Once the wool cycle is complete, you can give your woollens and extra spin to remove any excess water — dry flat on a towel.
 Once dry give the item a gentle press with a steam iron to reshape, leaving it to cool and 'set' before moving off the ironing board.

 LAVENDER ANIMALS, HEARTS AND DOORSTOPS